jethronap/AsylumDataKU_website/analysis/UH/UH_analysis.md

 - Asylum motives.

 ## Dataset processing:

+In order to wrangle and manipulate the data the Python library *Pandas* was used.

 For the needs of this project and as former research had pointed out, cases that were denoted as **Unknown Homeland (Ukendt hjemland)** were kept.